marlinspike/QueueDemo/README.md

 The command line parameters map as such:
 -q: The name of the Service Bus Queue
 -c: The Primary or Secondary Connection String
+-m: Optional.
+Message to send to the Queue.
+Defaults to "Hello World!"

 For Help: mvn exec:java -Dexec.mainClass="rc.App" -Dexec.args="-h"